chromium/ballista/README.md

 There are two parts to Web Actions:

-* **Requester**: Websites can request an action be handled by another site or app.
+* **Requester**: Websites can request an action be handled by another site or app of the user's choosing.
 For example, a site can send a file to be edited externally.
 * **Handler**: Websites can request to be registered as action handlers.
 For example, a site registered as a handler may be called upon to edit a file from another site or native file system.